sjrd/scala-js/javalib/src/main/scala/java/util/regex/README.md

 ### Linebreak matcher

 `\R` is compiled to its definition wrapped in a non-capturing group, i.e., to `(?:\r\n|[\n\u000B\u000C\r\u0085\u2028\u2029])` (but where the escapes are preprocessed as single Chars, as usual).

-### Back references

-After parsing, back references are replaced with a numeric back reference that corresponds in the compiled pattern.
-This is done using the state in `groupNumberMap` and `namedGroups`.
-Since named groups are compiled away as unnamed ones, named back references are also compiled to numeric back references.

-The back references are wrapped in `(?:\1)`, in case they happen to be followed by an ASCII digit code point.

 ### Atomic groups